acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 </div>

 Now continue mounting the Lomograflok and bracket as you did before, securing it with the tripod screw.

-### Step nine: Add a grip (optional)
-If you had the patience to print the very intricate grip, fitting it is quite straightforward.
-I'd recommend threading the rod through the grip's hinge first to clear out any debris.
-Then, simply slide the two tabs _under_ the Lomograflok.
-Next, press-fit the hinge into place.
-Finally, you'll need to thread the rod through the hinge.
-Start from the bottom.
-I've found it can be a little tight, so make sure that everything is aligned, and push forcefully, but carefully.
-I use the pliers to help get some grip on the rod, and gently tap the last bit into place.

 ### Finally, step ten: Get out there and shoot a test pack of film!
 You're good to go!
 Put in a pack of Instax wide, eject the pack's dark-slide, and take your first picture.
 You might find that you need to continue tweaking your rangefinder.
 It's all part of the fun.